GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 `--all`
 : Schedule replication for all projects.

+`--ref <REF>`
+: Replicate only the references that match the specified string.
+Matching is handled by JGit and supports both literal names and standard Git prefix wildcards.
+This is useful for manually triggering the sync of a specific branch or category of refs without pushing all other pending changes in the project.

+**Examples:**
+* `refs/heads/master`: Replicates only the master branch.
+* `refs/tags/*`: Replicates all tags.
+* `refs/changes/01/123/1`: Replicates a specific Gerrit patch set.
+* `refs/heads/release/*`: Replicates all branches under the release/ folder.
+* **Note**: If omitted, the command defaults to all references (`..*`).

 `--url <PATTERN>`
 : Replicate only to replication destinations whose configuration URL contains the substring `PATTERN`, or whose expanded project